Jfoster18/CircuitPython/README.md

 ## CricuitPython Fancy LED

-This assignment was very easy for me, there was a diagram for the wiring on canvas and the rest was fairley simple having done the Classes assignment already.
+This assignment was very easy for me, there was a diagram for the wiring on canvas and the rest was fairley simple having already done the Classes assignment already.
 I continued to learn how to use the VS code software and just continued to get more comftorable.
 I only had one problem and that was one that I could not fix, whenever I tried to save my code it said it did not recognize "Import Board" so I got Dr.Shields do so some fancy magic and he fixed it eventually.

 ![GitHub fancy](media/fancySS.PNG)